 The Interstates Foundation's Engage program was launched in 2021 to help our team members engage with causes in their communities.
 This blog series introduces the program, the roles that make this project successful, and the people positively impacting their communities by engaging.
 Learn about the Engage Coordinator role here.
+Discover how the Interstates Foundation is helping grow these efforts.

 Read on to hear from Engage participant Jaclyn Lamfers about how the program helped the Sioux Center Community School District create a flexible, functional makerspace for middle school students.